pschaus/book_lepl1402/source/part2.rst

 What is software testing?
 -------------------------

-According to the ANSI/IEEE standard 610.12-1990, *testing*  is *"the process of operating a system or component under specified conditions, observing or recording the results and making an evaluation of some aspect of the system or component"*.
-More informally, testing means verifying that software (or hardware) does what we expect it to do.
+According to the ANSI/IEEE standard 610.12-1990, *testing*  is *"the process of operating a system or component under specified conditions, observing or recording the results and making an evaluation of some aspect of the system or component."* More informally, testing means verifying that software (or hardware) does what we expect it to do.

-As an example, let's assume we have written a method to calculate the quotient *a/b* of two natural numbers *a* and *b*:
+As an example, let's assume we have written a method to calculate the quotient ``a/b`` of two natural numbers ``a`` and ``b``:

 ..  code-block:: java